especialkim/synaptic-bridge/README.md

     - This information allows you to verify the original location and synchronization status of files.

 5. **Make Good Use of Filtering Options**:
     - Filtering options help you limit synchronization to only the files and folders you need.
-Use include/exclude and extension filters to optimize performance and avoid unnecessary syncs.
+Use include/exclude subfolder, extension, and filename filters to optimize performance and avoid unnecessary syncs.
+    - **File name filtering** applies only to "External to Vault" and "Bidirectional" sync types, allowing selective import from external folders while maintaining full export from Vault.

 ## Important Notes